Transparency Beyond the Label: What's Really in Detergents?

 The key ingredients in most detergents, and what makes them effective stain removers, are surfactants.
 So how do how do surfactants work in stain removers?
 A surfactant reduces the surface tension of the water and by lowering surface tension, they allow their cleaning components to penetrate the fabric and loosen dirt’s hold over your clothes.
 Easy peasy!

-What's in them?
 Well, it is this important type of ingredient that does the most harm when penetrating your skin.
-Since laundry detergents are available in such highly concentrated forms, and since most laundry detergent manufacturers are What's In a Fragrance, most laundry detergents stay on your clothes even after rinsing cycles.
+Since laundry detergents are available in such highly concentrated forms, and since most laundry detergent manufacturers are so fixated on creating harsh fragrances, most laundry detergents stay on your clothes even after rinsing cycles.
 When wearing your freshly cleaned clothes and sweating through them, the chemicals in laundry detergent get transferred to your pores and skin.
-How Do Washing Machines Work?
+This is how allergic reactions to laundry detergents occur.

 It’s no mystery why do laundry detergent manufacturers keep their fragrance ingredients and, to some extent, their surfactants a secret.
 Because some of these chemicals have proven to cause skin irritation, eye irritation, allergic reactions, and some have even been linked to cancer!
 Yikes!